adi-sharma/RLIE_A3C/README.md

 ## Data Preparation:

 The dev dataset has been used for training the hyperparameters.
-The test dataset has been used for testing.<br>
+The test dataset has been used for testing.
-`cd code`
+* Change to the code directory: `cd code`

 ### Create the vectorizers using a pre-trained model:
 `python vec_consolidate.py ../data/dloads/Shooter/train.extra 5 trained_model2.p consolidated/vec_train.5.p`<br>